thanhuwe8/quantport/README.md

 ## Installation

-We are submitting to [CRAN](https://CRAN.R-project.org) for publish in the near future.
+We plan to submit this package to [CRAN](https://CRAN.R-project.org) in the near future.
 At the mean time, the package could be downloaded via github using `devtools`: